The European Unitary Patent System

 Information & guidance

-The European Unitary Patent and, in connection with it, the Unified Patent Court (UPC) are expected to become reality on 1 June 2023.
-With a largely new system for the protection and enforcement of patents in Europe, the harmonization of the patent system in Europe will be further advanced.
-For the first time, patent protection in Europe will be possible on a cross-border basis, and the jurisdiction for patent matters will also be completely redesigned.
+The European Unitary Patent and, in connection with it, the Unified Patent Court (UPC) have been a reality since 1 June 2023.
+With a largely new system for the protection and enforcement of patents in Europe, the harmonisation of the patent system in Europe will be further advanced.
+For the first time, patent protection in Europe will be possible across national borders and the jurisdiction for patent cases will be completely redesigned.

-In the following, we provide you with a first guideline in the form of various articles and overviews, with which you can prepare yourself for the introduction of the unitary patent.
+In the following, you will find a guide in the form of various articles and overviews, which will familiarise you with the unitary patent and provide recommendations even after the start of the new system.
 Of course, this information is no substitute for legal advice and does not claim to be exhaustive.
-We will therefore be happy to answer any questions you may have in this context in person!
+For all your questions in this context, we will therefore continue to be available to you personally!

 The European Union has a total of 27 member states.

-Currently, 17 EU member states have committed themselves to participate in the European Unitary Patent as well as the European Patent Court from the beginning:
+Currently, 18 EU member states participate in the European Unitary Patent as well as in the European Patent Court:

 It is expected that in the future another 10 EU Member States will participate in the UPC: